Best Phones to Use with Mint Mobile Android Central 2020

 Best Camera: Google Pixel 4 XL

-The Pixel 4 XL is several months old, but it's still easily the best camera you can get.
+The Pixel 4 XL is several months old, and at this point, has officially been discontinued by Google.
+That said, it's still easily the best camera you can get.
 In daylight, mixed-light, and super-low-light, it consistently beats every other Android — and arguably, the iPhone 11 Pro.
 While we had issues with its predecessor's performance, the camera app is now fast and fluid.
 A telephoto lens, paired with clever software, takes good zoom shots at 5X.
 Its front-facing camera isn't as wide as before, but that's a marginal downside.
 It still takes crisp, colorful, and bright photos along with great portrait selfies.

 The 4 XL, as a complete phone, is, unfortunately, let down by a few shortcomings.
-Its battery life is the weakest of the flagship competition, it has less RAM (6GB) and storage (64 or 128GB), and its face unlock system hasn't been adopted by many popular apps that need biometric authentication.
+Its battery life is the weakest of the flagship competition, it has less RAM (6GB) and storage (64 or 128GB), and the Motion Sense gestures can feel pretty gimmicky.
 However, that shouldn't detract from the great things it does — and it is still fully in the conversation of the best phones you can get today.

 - Super-smooth 90Hz display